-A case study, highlighting the use of the summary data template and the other elements of the summary is included as guidance in Section 12.3).
+6 A case study, highlighting the use of the summary data template and the other elements of the summary 7 report, is included as guidance in Section 12.4).

-1 12.1.2.
-Detailed Report 2 3 4 5 6 A company shall publicly disclose a detailed report that includes the following required elements.
+12.1.2.
+Detailed Report

+A company shall publicly disclose a detailed report that includes the following required elements.
 The required reporting elements for the detailed report were chosen as a balance between facilitating proper use of inventory results and achieving a practical level of reporting.

+14 15 Introduction

+Following the summary report, a company shall report the following as an introduction to the detailed report:

+- Disclosure of any sector specific sources used to influence decisions around methodology, boundary setting, allocation procedures, data use, etc. - For subsequent inventories, a link to previous inventory reports and description of any methodological changes - 22

+23 Boundary:

+24 The boundary section shall include:

+- A more detailed description of the process steps included and excluded than in the summary report (by way of a more detailed process map for example) Justification of the temporal boundary assumed (if the 100-year default value is not used) For cradle-to-gate inventories, justification as to why a cradle-to-grave inventory was not possible. - Indication on whether capital goods were included in the product system and if excluded, details on how insignificance was determined

+3233 Data and Quantification:

-7 Introduction 8 9 Following the summary report, a company shall report the following as an introduction to the detailed report: 10 11 Disclosure of any sector specific sources used to influence decisions around methodology, boundary setting, allocation procedures, data use, etc. 12 13 For subsequent inventories, a link to previous inventory reports and description of any methodological changes 14 15 Boundary: 16 The boundary section shall include: 17 18 19 A more detailed description of the process steps included and excluded than in the summary report (by way of a more detailed process map for example) Justification of the temporal boundary assumed (if the 100-year default value is not used) 20 For cradle-to-gate inventories, justification as to why a cradle-to-grave inventory was not 20 possible.
-22 - Indication on whether capital goods were included in the product system and if excluded, 23 details on how insignificance was determined 24 25 26 Data and Quantification: 20 27 A transparent report of data quality and quantification shall include: An overview of the data collection process 28 Percentage of primary data (based on total GHG inventory emissions) 29 Disclosure of secondary data sources (databases, literature, etc.) 30 31 A statement on completeness of data (i.e., percentage of proxy and extrapolations used to fill data gaps) 32 Key drivers/emission sources that had the largest impact on the inventory 33 34 35 36 For all cradle-to-grave inventories, the use profile and end-of-life profile assumptions including the emission factors and their source of each type of energy used during the use and end-of-life stage.
-The documentation shall include justification for why the selected approach was chosen to define the use and end-of-life profile.
-37 38 The objective of this section is not to provide a complete list of all data origin and assumptions made 39 (which should be assured and included in the company's data management plan) but rather to provide a 40 summary of most relevant and material information that ultimately have an impact of the results and the 41 42 quality of the assessment.
-43 Data Allocation and Recycling: 44 If allocation is necessary as part of data calculations performed under the ownership of the company (i.e. 45 for processes where primary data was required), the company shall report: 46 - Why allocation could not be avoided 47 - The allocation method used 48 49 Brief justification as to why that method was most accurate (i.e. based on natural science, following the general accounting principles)
+- 34 A transparent report of data quality and quantification shall include: - 35 An overview of the data collection process - A data quality summary - Databases used and the corresponding processes where this data was used - Other data sources used (e.g. literature) and the processes where this data was used - A statement on completeness of data (i.e., percentage of proxy and extrapolations used to fill data gaps) - 41 Key drivers/emission sources that had the largest impact on the inventory

+- For all cradle-to-grave inventories, the use profile and end-of-life profile assumptions including the emission factors and their source of each type of energy used during the use and end-of-life stage.
+The documentation shall include justification for why the selected approach was chosen to define the use and end-of-life profile. - 5 6 The objective of this section is not to provide a complete list of all data origin and assumptions made 7 (which should be assured and included in the company's data management plan) but rather to provide a 8 summary of most relevant and material information that ultimately have an impact of the results and the 9 quality of the assessment. - 10

+11 Data Allocation and Recycling:

+- 12 If allocation is necessary as part of data calculations performed under the ownership of the company (i.e. for processes where primary data was required), the company shall report: 13 14

+- Why allocation could not be avoided

+- The allocation method used

+- Brief justification as to why that method was most accurate (i.e. based on natural science, 16 following the general accounting principles) 17

+- 18

-- If recycling is included in the end-of-life profile of a product, the company shall report: 1 2 - The type of recycling (closed-loop, de-facto closed-loop, open loop) - 3 Data used to determine recycling rates - Method used to allocate recycling emissions and a brief justification as to why that method was most accurate
+- 19 If recycling is included in the end-of-life profile of a product, the company shall report: - The type of recycling (closed-loop, de-facto closed-loop, open loop) - Data used to determine recycling rates - Method used to allocate recycling emissions and a brief justification as to why that method was most accurate